this-is-aishwarya/Hola/README.md

-# Hola - Let's Talk
+# Hola - Let's Talk ✨

 ### Microsoft Teams Clone developed for **Microsoft Engage** Mentorship Program 2021.

 Hola is a web conferencing app that supports real-time sharing of audio and video.
 Hola lets you stay in touch with your friends and colleagues with its instant video calling feature.

-### Features
+### Features 🌟

-- Multiple participants video calling.
+- Multiple participants video calling. 🌍
+- An unique ID generation system for every individual user.
+- Mute or unmute at any point 🎤
-- Mute/Unmute and Video on/off feature.
+- Video on/off to stop sharing video at any point 🎥
-- Chat feature that lets the user chat before starting a video call, during the video call and after the call, once connected.
+- Adopt- Chat feature that lets the user chat before starting a video call, during the video call and after the call, once connected. 🗨
-- Light/dark mode toggle button
+- Light/dark mode toggle button 🌞/🌜
-- Screen Sharing
+- Screen Sharing 💻
-- Collaborative Whiteboard
+- Collaborative Whiteboard 📋🖌️

 ### Video Demo
 https://www.youtube.com/watch?v=Cv5qIBCQxxs

-### Glimpses
+### Glimpses 🎉

 1. A sharing ID is generated for individual user, which is used to connect to the other peer.
 Once the user gets connected, the peers can chat with each other.